Get-Reqd/CACI-Utility/README.md

 **1.7.2.** In the import wizard, open the Git folder & select "Projects from Git".
 **1.7.3.** Select "Existing local repository".
 **1.7.4.** Click "Add..." and browse for the location where you cloned the project to your machine.
-**1.7.5.** After you select the project location, a repository with a checkbox will apear in the results.
+**1.7.5.** After you select the project location, a repository with a checkbox will appear in the results.
 Click the checkbox and hit "Finish".
 **1.7.6.** Continue through the wizard with default settings.
 **1.7.7.** You will now see the project in your Ecplise workspace.
 **1.7.8.** Right click the project, then select "Maven" > "Update Project" > "OK".